What is the Weather Like in Wallis and Futuna in April?

 - Mosquitoes are more active during the wet season, so be sure to pack insect repellent.

-- April often includes important religious observances such as Good Friday and Easter, when some businesses may close and church services become central to community life.
+- April often includes important religious observances such as Good Friday and Easter, when some businesses may close, and church services become central to community life.

 Typical Temperatures in April

-While some South Pacific destinations begin to cool slightly in April, Wallis and Futuna remains consistently warm thanks to its tropical location.
-Daytime temperatures typically reach around 30°C (86°F), while nights stay pleasantly mild at about 24°C (75.2°F).
+While some South Pacific destinations begin to cool slightly in April, Wallis and Futuna remains consistently warm thanks to its location close to the Equator.

 Humidity remains very high, and although rainfall decreases slightly compared to earlier months, showers are still common throughout April.
 The warmth can feel more intense due to the humidity and strong UV levels, but there are plenty of ways to cool down